kolappannathan/expense-manager-categories/README.md

 ### Data structure
  - All the data is saved in YAML format.
- - Sub-categories are provided for all applicable ccategories.
+ - Sub-categories are provided for all applicable categories.
  - There is only one level of sub category.
-Multiple levels are not used
+Multiple levels are not used.